Offering 0pen and Honest Professional Advice

 Genetic - hgunn.uk

 There has been a lot reported on the effects of genetics on children's learning potential associated with the work of Plomin.
 In his book on "Blueprint: How D.NA.
-Makes Us What We Are " he explains the research he has undertaken with identical and fraternal twins, especially twins who were adopted by different families.
-He explains that the twins share more characteristics with the natural parents than their adopted ones.
+Makes Us What We Are " he explains the research he has undertaken with identical and fraternal twins, especially twins who were adopted by different families, illustrates that the twins share more characteristics with the natural parents than their adopted ones.

 The interesting claim by Plomin is that there is a natural tendency for genetic to revert back to average.
 Two tall parents may not necessarily have tall children.
 He argues that the most talented children often arise from parents of average capability.